hrugwedm/World-Electricity-Data-Analysis/README.md

 - **Analyzing Trends:** Identifying meaningful trends and patterns in the data is difficult, especially when dealing with diverse countries with varying levels of electricity production and access.
 - **Insight Generation:** Generating actionable insights from the visualized data requires a deep understanding of the underlying patterns and potential socio-economic implications.

-These challenges necessitate careful planning, attention to detail, and robust problem-solving skills to ensure the project's success.

----

-Using a star schema can help simplify the process of managing data relationships and improve overall performance in reporting and analysis.